FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Pillar 3: Feedback Loops

 Your churn data should inform your product roadmap.
 Your expansion data should inform your pricing tiers.
 Your activation data should inform your onboarding sequence.
-If these are disconnected, you’re operating without feedback.
+If these are disconnected, you’re operating without feedback, and your reporting collapses into a passive layer instead of a closed loop.

-See the revenue analytics for RevOps for how to structure your data view.
+See the revenue analytics guide for how to structure your data view.

 Revenue Operations Metrics for Solo Founders

-The 5 RevOps metrics that matter at indie scale:
+The 5 revenue operations metrics that matter at indie scale:

 For the full breakdown of each metric with formulas and benchmarks, see the SaaS metrics for founders guide.
-Build the dashboard that tracks all five RevOps metrics and review it weekly.
+Build the dashboard that tracks all five and review it weekly.
+These are the minimum viable revenue operations scorecard — anything fewer and you’re flying blind, anything more and you’re procrastinating.

 Revenue Operations Tools for Solo Founders